-Dominic Moore-Dunson’s inCOPnegro will be an evening length dance-theatre work exploring the concept of “safety” through the lens of storytelling, parenthood, and police relations in Akron, Ohio.
+Dominic Moore-Dunson’s inCOPnegro is an evening length dance-theatre work and podcasting project exploring the concept of “safety” through the lens of storytelling, parenthood, and police relations in Black communities throughout America.

 The project aims to peel back the stories of individuals on both sides of the “blue line” while Dominic, a new Black father, looks to answer the question, “How do we raise our children in a world where their safety is in threat every day?”

-Highlighting an all-Black cross-disciplinary cast of seven artists, inCOPnegro will be an intimate piece for audiences of all ages.
+Highlighting an all-Black cross-disciplinary cast of four artists, inCOPnegro and its companion podcast, inCOPnegro: Black & Blue, will be an intimate piece for audiences high school and older.